1: Solar System is 4.6 Billion Years Old

 The 8 planets in our solar system are divided into the inner planets of Mercury, Venus, Earth and Mars, which are basically made of rock and metal; and the outer planets of Jupiter, Saturn, Uranus and Neptune, which are made of hydrogen, helium and other gases.
 Despite being referred to as gas giants, intense heat and pressure towards their centres cause their gases to compress into liquid metal or rock.

 5: Most Asteroids Found Between Mars and Jupiter

 Asteroids are usually rocky or metallic in nature and in our solar system most can be found orbiting the Sun between Mars and Jupiter in an area known as the asteroid belt (2.7 AU).
 It is believed that in the early evolution of the solar system, this region once contained enough material to form a planet but Jupiter’s intense gravity stopped the materials from successfully coalescing into a planet.

 6: The Closer To The Sun, The Hotter The Planet

-In general the closer the planet is to the Sun the hotter is its average temperature.
+In general, the closer the planet is to the Sun the hotter is its average temperature.
 The average temperature of Mercury is a blistering +427 Celsius, but the planet Neptune’s average temperature is a chilly -200 Celsius.
-However, Venus (460c) is actually hotter than Mercury thanks to its thick carbon dioxide atmosphere which creates a greenhouse effect, whilst Mercury has a very thin atmosphere and so cannot trap the Sun’s heat very easily.
+However, Venus (460c) is actually hotter than Mercury thanks to its thick carbon dioxide atmosphere which creates a greenhouse effect, while Mercury has a very thin atmosphere and so cannot trap the Sun’s heat very easily.

 7: One Year Different On Each Planet